optimamodel/Nutrition/LOCALIZATION.md

 ## Localization (Vue)

-To add a translation
+Strings that are specific to the frontend (e.g., the text that appears on a button) appear in `.vue` files.
+To add translations for these strings:

 1. Make a string in the `.vue` file using the `$t` function
 2. Use `npm run translate` to scan the `.vue` files and update the catalogs
 3. Fill in the translations in the catalog files

-Translations are in `src/locales` and also need to appear in `src/js/utils.js` in the list of available locales (this is how the locale will end up in the locale switcher).
-To add a locale, add an entry to `utils.js`, create a blank translation in `src/locales` and then run `npm run translate`
+Translations are in `src/locales` with one file for each locale.
+The locales themselves also need to appear in `src/js/utils.js` in the list of available locales (this is how the locale will end up in the locale switcher).
+To add a new locale, add an entry to `utils.js`, create a blank translation in `src/locales` and then run `npm run translate`

 To access the current locale, use `import i18n from '../i18n'` in the scripts section. `i18n.locale` is then accessible as the current locale in callbacks.
 Within the template, use `$i18n.locale` - see `LocaleSwitcher.vue` for an example.
+This allows the locale in the UI to be included in RPC calls so that the RPC can access a specific locale.
+For example, when creating a demo project, the frontend's locale is used to determine which databook is used to create the project.